epinio/docs/docs/installation/other_inst_scenarios/install_epinio_on_rke.md

     :::

-    As an example, you can deploy and configure `local-path` dynamic storage provisioner by running:
+    As an example, you can deploy and configure a `local-path` dynamic storage provisioner by running:

     ```bash
     kubectl apply -f https://raw.githubusercontent.com/rancher/local-path-provisioner/master/deploy/local-path-storage.yaml